RonnieStefano/RonnieStefano/README.md

 - 👋 Hi, I’m @RonnieStefano
 - 👀 I’m interested in work with data and technology!!!
-- 🌱 I’m currently learning programming language, without specialization.
+- 🌱 I’m currently learning programming language PYTHON.
 - 💞️ I’m looking to collaborate on with hard work and dedication.
 - 📫 How to reach me https://www.linkedin.com/in/ronnie-stefano-654767148.